-You may schedule scanning for viruses in one of three ways:
+You may schedule scanning for viruses in one of three ways.
+FortiClient does not support multiple instances of the <scheduled scans> element.

 Scan type Description Quick scan Runs the rootkit detection engine to detect and remove rootkits.
 The quick scan only scans the following items for threats: executable files, DLLs, and drivers that are currently running.
 Full scan Runs the rootkit detection engine to detect and remove rootkits, then performs a full system scan of all files, executable files, DLLs, and drivers.
 If Full is selected, you have the following options: • Scan removable media, if present • Scan network drives Custom scan Runs the rootkit detection engine to detect and remove rootkits.
 Use the <directory> element to enter the full path of the folder on your local hard disk drive that will be scanned.</directory>